WorldofKerry/Python2Verilog/README.md

 print(generatorParser.generate_verilog())
 ```

-## Automatically Test The Generated Verilog
+## Testing

+### Requirements

+Warning: may be outdated, refer to [github workflow](.github/workflows/python-package.yml) for most update-to-date information for Ubuntu.

+Verilog simulation: `sudo apt-get install iverilog expected` (uses the `unbuffer` app in `expected`).
+The online simulator [EDA Playground](https://edaplayground.com/) can be used as a subsitute, given that you paste the output into the "actual file" specified in the `config.ini` of the test.

+Python: `python3 -m pip install -r tests/requirements.txt`

+### Creating New Test

-`python3 tests/parsers/new_generator.py <name>` to create new test case and prepare template Python file.
+To create a new test case and set up configs, run `python3 tests/frontend/new_generator.py <name>`.

+### Running Tests

-`python3 -m pytest --verbose` to run tests / generate the module, testbench, visualizations, dumps, and expected/actual outputs.
+To run tests, use `python3 -m pytest --verbose` to generate the module, testbench, visualizations, dumps, and expected/actual outputs.
+Those files will be stored in `tests/frontend/data/generator/<name>/`.

 ## Tested Generations

-The outputs of the Python script tests can be found [here](https://nightly.link/WorldofKerry/Python2Verilog/workflows/python-package/main/data-generator.zip)
+The outputs of the Python script tests can be found [as a github workflow artifact](https://nightly.link/WorldofKerry/Python2Verilog/workflows/python-package/main/data-generator.zip)

-Python vs Verilog stats on sample inputs (not up-to-date) can be found [here](tests/frontend/data/generator/stats.md).
+Python vs Verilog stats on sample inputs (not up-to-date) can be found [here](tests/frontend/data/generator/stats.md), more up-to-date ones can be found in the artifact.

-I recommend [EDA Playground](https://edaplayground.com/) or [Icarus Verilog](https://github.com/steveicarus/iverilog) for testing the verilog code.
-Refer to the [github action](.github/workflows/python-package.yml) to see how to setup testing with Icarus Verilog.

 ## For Developers

 Based on my experimentation with a [C to Verilog converter](https://github.com/WorldofKerry/c2hdl).

 Architecture is based on [LLVM](https://llvm.org/).